-Exemption ndition of Exemption Administration Comment 2.
+Exe mption Co ndition of Exemption Administration Comment 2.
 Provided that, in relation to activity centre plans, the local government: a) advertises the activity centre plan and accompanying materials on its website for no more than 42 days and installs a sign somewhere prominent on the land to which the said plan applies notifying the public of where the documents are online; b) complies with the requirements of cl.36(1) within 90 days of the latest of cl.36(1)(a) - (c).
 3. An exemption under this clause will expire on the day after that upon which the State of Emergency Declaration ceases to have effect or is revoked.
-4.4 Local governments exemp from the requirements und Deemed Provisions to mal documents, whatsoever, a for public inspection at a lo government's offices. der the ike any available 2.
+4.4 Local governments exempted from the requirements under the Deemed Provisions to make any documents, whatsoever, available for public inspection at a local government's offices.
+1. 2.
 Provided that the documents are published for public inspection on the local government website.
 An exemption under this clause will expire on the day after that upon which the State of Emergency Declaration ceases to have effect or is revoked.
 Advertising documents for proposals are currently made available on the City's website for the duration of the consultation period, in addition to being able to be viewed at the Administration Building.
-Exemptions from Other Requ uirements 5.1 Where premises are appro- use, or in relation to any application for development approval, proponents are exempted from a requirem provide car parking facilities nt nent to Provided that this exemption only applies to: a) non-residential development; and b) where the proponent provides less than the number of parking bays required for the use in question, and the shortfall is 10 parking bays or less.
+Exe mptions from Other Requirements 3 5.1 Where premises are approved for use, or in relation to any application for development approval, proponents are exempted from a requirement to provide car parking facilities.
+1. 2.
+Provided that this exemption only applies to: a) non-residential development; and b) where the proponent provides less than the number of parking bays required for the use in question, and the shortfall is 10 parking bays or less.
 An exemption under this clause will expire 90 days after the The City's Policy No. 7.7.1 - Non-Residential Development Parking Requirements (Parking Policy) outlines parking standards applicable to non-residential uses, and provides applicants with the option to provide a Parking Management Plan to justify a shortfall in parking, or to pay a cash-in-lieu contribution of \$5,400 per parking bay equivalent to the shortfall.
-5.2 In relation to an approved development application, proponents are exempted the requirement to provide in lieu payments, as an alternative to providing can parking facilities. from e cash- 2. date upon which the State of Emergency Declaration ceases to have effect or is revoked.
+5.2 In relation to an approved development application, proponents are exempted from the requirement to provide cash- in lieu payments, as an alternative to providing car parking facilities.
+1. 2. date upon which the State of Emergency Declaration ceases to have effect or is revoked.
 Provided that this exemption only applies to non-residential development.
 An exemption under this clause will expire 90 days after the date upon which the State of Emergency Declaration ceases to have effect or is revoked.
-Administration notes that development applications which propose a shortfall of 10 bays or less, would not be required to be supported by a Parking Management Plan, or provide a cash-in-lieu payment for this shortfall.
+Administration notes that development applications which propose a shortfall of 10 bays or less, would not be required to be supported by a Parking Management Plan, or provide a cash-in-leu payment for this shortfall.
 These applications would also not be advertised for community consultation in this respect as a shortfall of 10 bays or less is deemed acceptable.
 This exemption from parking requirements is temporary only and should any uses commence during the exemption period with a parking shortfall that wish to continue in perpetuity following the conclusion of this period, development approval would need to be obtained within 90 days.